brimdata/zbpf/README.md

 ## Appendix: MacBook Setup

-I ran the experiments above using a linux host configured on VirtualBox using vagrant running on a MacBook.
+I ran the experiments above using a Linux host configured on VirtualBox using vagrant running on a MacBook.

 I adjusted a few things from [the instructions here](https://codeboten.medium.com/bpf-experiments-on-macos-9ad0cf21ea83),